 Roberts could not be reached for comment.

 Property tax reform was the main issue of their campaigns.
 Grove championed his House Bill 1189, but Roberts, a former charter school teacher, does not support the measure.
-She supports House Bill 76, which would eliminate school property taxes and replace the revenue with a combination of funding from income and sales and use taxes.

 Roberts also disagreed with Grove's vote in favor of the $2.3 billion transportation bill paid for by increased motorist fines, fees and a gas tax that made its way down to drivers in the state.
 She called the bill "another blow to taxpayers."